booch/presentations/proposals/RubyConf/2016/Hooks.md

 hooks can get pretty hairy.

 I'll start out with the basics.
-Even beginning Rubyists should know when `initialize` is called.
+Even beginning Rubyists should know when `initialize` gets called.
 This shouldn't take too long; it'll be more of a gentle introduction to the idea of hooks.

-I'll cover the meta-programming basics next -- `method_missing`, `respond_to?`, and `respond_to_missing?`.
+I'll cover the meta-programming basics next — `method_missing`, `respond_to?`, and `respond_to_missing?`.
 I won't get into too much depth, but I'll show a few examples.
 Of course, I'll make sure they understand that they need to be used in combination.